 The World Scout Youth Forum elects six Youth Advisors, whose role is to increase youth participation in the decision making of the organisation.
 They are elected for a three-year term and take part in the meetings of the World Scout Committee.
-Youth Advisors must be aged 18-26 and all represent different countries.
+Youth Advisors, each from a different country, are elected while they are aged 18-26.
+Current Youth Advisors.

 A number of organisations enjoy Consultative Status with the World Scout Committee.
 The Consultative Status granted to an organisation is reviewed every three years at the first meeting of the World Scout Committee following a World Scout Conference.
 For more information and a complete list of organisations with Consultative Status, click here.